Giorgio-DiLiberi/ReinforcementLearning/README.md

 * Directory QuadEnv5: in this model the actions represents the commands on external torques in order: Averge throttle, Aileron command, Elevator command, Rudder command, those commands are mixed in appropriate method.

+* Directory Trivial_problems contains some test models in which the commands are unpacked EG.: the policy can control only the average thrust or the pitching torque and other controls can be decided directly by the programmer; the models are equals to the others except for this change on action space.

 ## Usage of a QuadEnv directory

 The directory can be used for: